-Here goes a post taken from Encylopedia.com that talks about the Whiskey Rebellion and how this party was all started in the first place.
+Here’s a post from Encylopedia.com that talks about the Whiskey Rebellion and how this party all started in the first place.

 In 1794 thousands of farmers in western Pennsylvania took up arms in opposition to the enforcement of a federal law calling for the imposition of an excise tax on distilled spirits.
 Known as the “Whiskey Rebellion,” this insurrection represented the largest organized resistance against federal authority between the American Revolution and the Civil War.
 A number of the whiskey rebels were prosecuted for treason in what were the first such legal proceedings in the United States.

 Congress established the excise tax in 1791 to help reduce the $54 million national debt.
 The tax was loathed across the country.
 For a small group of farmers west of the Allegheny Mountains, the federal excise tax was singularly detestable.
 Bartering was the chief means of exchange in this frontier economy, and distilled spirits were the most commonly traded commodity.
 Cash was a disfavored currency in western Pennsylvania during the late eighteenth century, but whiskey, especially Monongahela Rye, was as valuable as gold.
 Whiskey was considered an all-purpose liquor, with locals using it for cooking and medicine, and drinking it at social occasions, among other uses.